zrepl/zrepl/docs/configuration/jobs.rst

 * Run scripts before and after taking snapshots (like locking database tables).
   We are working on better integration for this use case: see :issue:`74`.

-Note that you will have to trigger replication manually using the ``zrepl wakeup JOB`` subcommand in that case.
+Note that you will have to trigger replication manually using the ``zrepl signal wakeup JOB`` subcommand in that case.

 ::